"I Feel Trapped!" - How To Stop Emotional Co-Dependency

 need to have a certain physical and emotional

-I have covered everything you need to know in order
+I have covered everything that you need to know in order

-to stop being co-dependent, to know how to take care
+to stop co-dependency, to know how to take care

-of yourself, how to heal your own emotional wounds,
+of yourself, how to heal your emotional wounds,